 Here’s a useful link around dealing with traumatic experiences

 Start taking back control…

-By paying this unwanted visitor attention and dwelling on the emotions and thoughts this visitor evokes in you, you are feeding it, you don’t want it, you don’t like it but you are feeding it.
-You know what happens when you feed unwanted visitors…they will come back time and time again.
+By paying this unwanted visitor attention, and dwelling on the emotions and thoughts it evokes in you, you are feeding it.
+You don’t want it, you don’t like it but you are feeding it.
+We all know what happens when you feed unwanted visitors… they will come back time and time again.

 Well it needs to pass, so you need to remind yourself it is IN THE PAST, you left that behind some time ago.
 Tell yourself it’s in the past, remind yourself of that, how?
 Believe it when you tell yourself, tell yourself often and when out of public ear shot, say it out loud, your brain needs to believe it too.